-So only m1 gets a force applied on it in this case.
+So only m1 gets a force applied to it in this case.

 Acceleration of m1 is: a = F/m1.

-Now m1 will move on m2 towards right with this acceleration.
+Now, m1 will move on m2 towards the right with this acceleration.

 Now, if the length of m2 block is L then the block m1 will traverse the distance L in, say, time t